namvnngu/co-de/README.md

-# CoDe: A simple app to design coding problems
+# CoDe: A simple app to design a coding solution

 **Still under development 🚚**